akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 1. Click on `Create`
 ![Create a measurement family](../img/Settings_Measurement_Families_Create.png)
 1. The pop-in to create a measurement family is displayed
-1. Input the new measurement family code (this code is required and must be unique)
+1. Enter the new measurement family code (this code is required and must be unique)
 1. Fill in the label in the current [UI locale](manage-your-account.html#your-interface-default-language)
 1. For the standard unit used to convert the other units of this measurement family, add the code (this code is required and must be unique), the label in the current [UI locale](manage-your-account.html#your-interface-default-language) and the symbol
 1. Click on `Save`